mist64/cbmbus_doc/3 Commodore DOS.md

 [^92]: Commodore calls them _sub-directories_, not to be confused with CMD-style subdirectories.

 [^93]: Again, this is because of a limitation of the layer 2 protocol when reading the file.
 In addition, all Commodore drives have a bug where files that contain only one or two bytes will read four bytes.
 CMD drives do not have this bug.

+[^94]: "Modern" devices mostly means the [SD2IEC](https://www.sd2iec.de) in native mode, not emulation devices like the [Pi1541](https://cbm-pi1541.firebaseapp.com).

+[^95]: CMD devices have emulation modes for the 1541, 1571 and 1581 devices and don't support all new features in these modes.